bluebanquise/bluebanquise/roles/addons/diskless/readme.rst

 Once the node is started, run your playbook with your roles.
-It is important to synchronize your node's time by running the role time.
+It is important to synchronize your node's time by running the time role.

 To be done
 ^^^^^^^^^^